davidblackuk/davidblackuk.github.io/_posts/2022-08-19-amstrad-cpc-amsdos-commands.md

 <div class="dbImg zoom200 centeredImg" data-src="cpc/cpc-custard-pie-factory.png" alt="Picture of a replacement belt in a bag." ></div>

 <div class="dbCaption">
-Ahh, my first (worst) CPC game published by Tynesoft.
+Ahh, my first CPC game published by Tynesoft.
 </div>

 However I pretty quickly realized I couldn't remember any of the other disc commands.
-This post is the culmination of my head scratching around this and, I hope, might save you time if you're getting back into the CPC.
+This post is the culmination of my head scratching around this which, I hope, might save you time if you're getting back into the CPC.

 The CPC had two distinct ways of accessing a floppy disc, AMSDOS: which was the native CPC disc access method, used to run CPC programs; and CPM, used to run business apps and Zork.
 CPM is beyond the scope of this article but I will cover it in a later post.